c0pperdragon/HotPlate/README.md

 5. When the solder is molten enough, turn off the heater with the red button.
 Note that there is no support to automatically follow a temperature profile.

+To switch the device between centigrade and fahrenheit, press the power button more than 3 seconds when turning it on.

 ## Data shown on the display

 * Set: Selected target temperature